Use a proximity sensor switch to signal a machine (i.e. CNC router or laser machine) that it has reached an end or home position.

 This is an inductive proximity sensor detection switch.

-- Switch transistor type polarity: NPN (Negative-Positive-Negative)- Voltage Range: 6VDC to 30VDC- Detection distance from a conductive material: 4mm- Normally Open type switch: Should be connected in Parallel or on a single input
+- Switch transistor type polarity: PNP, or NPN (depending on purchase option)- Voltage Range: 6VDC to 30VDC- Detection distance from a conductive material: 4mm- Normally Open type switch: Should be connected in Parallel or on a single input- 4mm distance activation

 The inductive proximity sensor will engage (become closed since this switch is normally open) when a material that can conduct electricity (conductive metals) nears the proximity sensor.
 When the proximity sensor is engaged, the signal (black wire) will go low (0 VDC or GND).
 The material will determine how near the material will be before the switch engages.